Q1. Can I bring my own car?

 Q2.
 Can I bring meat with me to eat on the Conservation Week?

 A. You are welcome to bring cooked lunch meats with you for packed lunches, discussing appropriate storage with the group leaders.
 However, we do ask that you don't bring any raw meat with you as all cooking on the Conservation Weeks is vegetarian.

 Q3.
 Will there be WiFi available?

-A. There is WiFi available on all Conservation Weeks, apart from at Athnamulloch Cottage.
-However, WiFi is often intermittent and unreliable due to the remoteness of the various accommodations we use.
+A. There is WiFi available on some of our Conservation Weeks, Athnamulloch has no WiFi.
+However, WiFi is often intermittent and unreliable, especially at Tomich Holiday Chalets due to the remoteness of the accommodations we use.

 Q4.
 Will there be mobile phone signal?